On the Relationship Between CoCoA and ADMM for Distributed Empirical Risk Minimization: Theoretical Analysis

 where \(\bar{z}^{(T)} = (\bar{w}^{(T)}, \bar{v}^{(T)}) = \frac{1}{T} \sum_{t=1}^{T} z^{(t)}\). \end{theorem}

-By selecting $z = (w^*, v^*)$, the optimal solutions to \eqref{primal} and \eqref{dual}, Theorem~\ref{convergenceThm} indicates that $L(\bar{w}^{(T)}; v^*) - L(w^*; \bar{v}^{(T)})$ converges to zero, which implies that $\bar z^{(T)}$ converges to the optimal solution with rate $O(1/T)$.
-In practice, all $v$-steps of the updates \eqref{consensus_pd}--\eqref{Q2_pd} solve a minimization problem which would rely on an inner loop, in case no closed-form solution is available.
-We present a unified proof of convergence for \eqref{consensus_pd}--\eqref{Q2_pd} which addresses the inexact updates, based on the technique of \cite{lu2023unified}.
+By selecting $z = (w^*, v^*)$, the optimal solutions to \eqref{primal} and \eqref{dual}, Theorem~\ref{convergenceThm} indicates that $L(\bar{w}^{(T)}; v^*) - L(w^*; \bar{v}^{(T)})$ converges to zero.
+Under the assumption that objective being strongly convex-concave or that the saddle point being unique, $\bar{z}^{(T)}$ converges to the optimal solution at a rate of $O(1/T)$.

+In practice, all $v$-steps of the updates \ref{consensus_pd}--\ref{Q2_pd} solve a minimization problem which would rely on an inner loop, in case no closed-form solution is available.
+We present a unified proof of convergence for \ref{consensus_pd}--\ref{Q2_pd} which addresses the inexact updates, based on the technique of \cite{lu2023unified}.

-\begin{theorem} Let \(P\) be positive definite, and \(z^* = (w^*, v^*)\) be the optimal solution of the saddle point problem \eqref{saddlepoint}.
+\begin{theorem} Let \(P\) be positive definite, and \(z^* = (w^*, v^*)\) be the optimal solution of the saddle point problem (\ref{saddlepoint}).
 If the sequence $\{z^{(t)}\}$ satisfies $ P(z^{(t)} - z^{(t+1)}) + \epsilon^{(t+1)} \in \mathcal{F}(z^{(t+1)})$ with \( \sum_{t=1}^{\infty} \|\epsilon^{(t)}\|_2 < \infty, \) then there exists a constant \(D < \infty\) such that $ \sup_t \|z^* - z^{(t)}\| \leq D $ and

 \end{theorem}

 In this theorem, $\{z^{(t)}\}$ is the sequence generated by the inexact algorithm subject to inner-loop computational errors, \(\epsilon^{(t)}\) represents the computational error incurred due to the inexact update of iteration \(t\).
 Under the assumption that the total error over all iterations is bounded, an $O(1/T)$ convergence rate can be achieved.